futoin/specs/draft/ftn16_cid_tool.md

 ## 2.8.
 Running

-This action should focused on service execution in development process and may not be implemented at all, if not applicable.
+This action should focused on execution in development and testing process and may not be implemented at all, if not applicable.

 # 3. Detailed business logic definition